sarahliz24/SMARA-Cancer-Support/README.md

     <img src="documentation/hero-image-readme.png">
 </details>

-The hero image was selected as this shows a number of hands reaching for assistance, indicating the site's purpose (to provide assistance and support), incorporating the colours selected for the site design (increasing familiarity and trust in the site), along with the hands reflecting the multi-cultural potential user base of the group.
+The hero image was selected as this shows a number of hands reaching for assistance, indicative of the site's purpose (to provide assistance and support).
+It incorporates the colours selected for the site design (increasing familiarity and trust in the site), and the hands in the image are reflective of the multi-cultural user base of the group.

-The text overlay on the hero image lets the user know what the basic aims of the group are and defines the catchment area for the group's users.
+The text overlay on the hero image lets the user know what the basic aims of the group are, and defines the catchment area for the group's users.

 ## 3. Services Section